Are you giving anything up for Lent?

 Help me take better care of my body.

-Keep my extended safe from harm and happy with their lives.
+Keep my extended family safe from harm and happy with their lives.

 Thank you for giving me another beautiful day to enjoy.